top of page

 Duncan presents collaborative CARB research at AGU 2025 in New Orleans, LA

 Sumu launched a community-driven field study in Martinez, CA in collaboration with Heathy Martinez.
 Her work leverages UPAS personal monitors to investigate speciated PM2.5 and CO2 concentrations for community members on the frontlines of the Martinez Refining Company complex.
 Work is ongoing to understand how indoor environments and personal exposures are impacted by proximity to the refinery.
 Sumu also led a team of URAP students to support engagement and analysis.
+Additional analyses on diurnal and environmental equity trends are supported by senior undergraduate researcher Carly Schinhofen, B.S. candidate in environmental sciences.
 We look forward to more community engagement in the spring!

-Fall 2025 Martinez URAP Team (L to R): Sumu, Albert, Gabrielle, Irene, Chelsea, Tanvi
+Fall 2025 Martinez URAP Team (L to R): Sumu, Albert, Gabrielle, Irene, Chelsea, and Tanvi

 Team Updates